Yugumaster-255/Resume-CV-Builder-System/README.md

 **Built with ❤️ for the Tanzanian and East African job market**

-*M-SHAURI AI Resume Builder - Your professional resume, powered by AI*
+*AI Resume Builder - Your professional resume, powered by AI*